CentOS Stream 9 Build 20240724

 • Server IP addresses, if required

-Contact your network administrator in case you want help with networking requirements.
+Contact your network administrator if you need assistance with networking requirements.

-Record: The location of the iSCSI goal.
-Depending on your community, you may want a CHAP consumer title and password, and a reverse CHAP consumer title and password.
+Record: The location of the iSCSI target.
+Depending on your network, you may need a CHAP username and password, and a reverse CHAP username and password.

-Installing CentOS if the system is a part of a domain
+Installing CentOS if the system is part of a domain

-Verify that the area title is equipped by the DHCP server.
-If it isn’t, enter the area title throughout the setup.
+Verify that the domain name is supplied by the DHCP server.
+If it is not, enter the domain name during installation.

 5 1 vote